 The Telephone Service Factor(or TSF) is a quality measurement of the percentage of the calls offered to the queue that are answered, outflowed or abandoned within the your defined TSF time.
 For example, if your goal is to have an average speed of answer of 100 seconds and 80% of your calls are answered (or abandoned or outflowed) within 100 seconds, then your TSF is 80%.
 Calculate the TSF for a queue by dividing the number of calls answered, outflowed or abandoned within the TSF time by the total number of calls offered to the queue.
 Abandoned calls are included in this calculation because sufficient resources are generally available to answer the calls, but some callers choose to abandon the call anyway.

 Your TSF time threshold is defined on a queue by queue basis.
-To define your TSF time threshold for a given queue, in TASKE Administrator click the Queues button on the main control card in Database mode.
-Select the queue for which you want to set the TSF time in the list of queues card.
+To define your TSF time threshold for a given queue, in TASKE Administration edit the queue for which you want to set the TSF time in the list of queues.
 Input in seconds your TSF time threshold in the TSF time field.